7 Best Online Tax Filing Services For Homeowners of 2024

 Price

 Federal return packages are priced from Free, $25, $45, and $55.
 Filing a single state return will add $39 for classic, premium, and self-employed packages.
-One state filing is included free in TaxSlayer's free version.
+One state filing is included in TaxSlayer's free version.

 Verdict